 Through this process, the boundaries between abstraction and figuration become porous, dissolving distinctions between painting, printmaking, installation, and performance.
 Meanwhile, the flower's natural oxidation introduces a temporal dimension to the work, underscoring the impossibility of fixing anything in a permanent state.

-Holding a PhD in Arts from the Institute of Arts at Universidade Estadual Paulista (UNESP), she is currently presenting the solo exhibition Temporã at the Pinacoteca de São Paulo and participating in the 36th Bienal de São Paulo.
-She took part in the Public Program of Artistic Residency in Sertão Negro, organized by the 35th Bienal de São Paulo (2023).
-In 2018, as an artist-in-residence, she taught at the Department of Contextual Painting at the Academy of Fine Arts in Vienna, Austria.
+Juliana dos Santos holds a PhD in Arts from the Institute of Arts at Universidade Estadual Paulista (UNESP).
+In 2018, as an artist-in-residence, she taught in the Department of Contextual Painting at the Academy of Fine Arts Vienna, Austria.